Gladrin22/Stock-Prediction-Using-Facebook-Prophet/README.md

 # Stock Prediction Using Facebook Prophet

 This is amazing and cool .
-Because we are using [facebook prophet](https://facebook.github.io/prophet/)which is making our job easy !.
+Because we are using [facebook prophet](https://facebook.github.io/prophet/) which is making our job easy !.
 This project helps us to understand and explore the upcoming stock market conditions of (Tesla , Google , Microsoft, Facebook , Nvidia , Paypal , Adobe , Netflix ). we will be having an insight from 2015 until today and also if you wish you can use the slider to forecast for the next 5 years.

 # Packages: